jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 argument.
 Here, his ground seems a bit weaker.
 If one is a pure pragmatist, who believes there is no such thing as a corresponding truth, then perhaps evolution can explain our definition of truth somewhat.
-But one can be believe in both evolution while knowing that evolution has actually selected for situations in which we believe absolute total falsehoods.
+But one can be believe in evolution while knowing that evolution has actually selected for situations in which we believe absolute total falsehoods.
 There is a whole subfield of behavior sciences dedicated to studying areas in which our brains do not select for truth.
 The popular text on this, Kahneman's _Thinking Fast and Slow_, provides plenty of examples of this.
+So any evolutionary thinker can point out that our brains are not wired to detect truth, and we need a fair bit of education to fix that.

 But this, I believe, points back to the main point Nagel wants to make.
 We can all think of immoral actions we can take to increase our reproductive choices.
 We can all think of times we've been changed our minds and felt something that was once false is now true.
-The point Nagel is making is that we seem to have these innate facilities that recognize these points, but there is no way to explain these facilities through evolution.
+The point Nagel is making is that we seem to have these innate facilities that recognize these points and correct things, inspite of our inherit capability of wishful thinking and motivated reasoning.
+There is no good way to explain these facilities through evolution.
 Our ability to recognize certain abstract truths, what Nagel refers to as "mind-independent" truths, would be selected for in no way by evolutionary fitness.
 It would be odd indeed if such a facility was simply coincidental happenstance to exist in the one specimin of hominids that exist today.
 Barring such an unusual concidence, the existence of this facility must be due to some other sort of agent, one not explained by evolutionary mechanics.

 This line of thinking is a point Nagel harkens to repeatedly.
 Think of the famous mind-body problem and consciousness.
 True, we can trace